poppy-project/pypot/doc/controller.rst

 .. note:: The configuration can be written programmatically or can be loaded from any file that can be loaded as a dict (e.g. a JSON file).

 Now let's detail each section.
-To better understand how the configuration is structure it is probably easier to start from one of the example provided with PyPot and modify it (e.g. :obj:`pypot.robot.config.ergo_robot_config`):
+To better understand how the configuration is structure it is probably easier to start from one of the example provided with pypot and modify it (e.g. :obj:`pypot.robot.config.ergo_robot_config`):

 #. **controllers**: You can have a single or multiple :class:`~pypot.dynamixel.controller.DxlController`.
 For each of them, you should indicate whether or not to use the SYNC_READ instruction (only the USB2AX device currently supported it).
 When you describe your controller, you must also include the port that the device is connected to (see :ref:`open_connection`).
 You also have to specify which motors are attached to this bus.
 You can either give individual motors or groups (see the sections below)::